mstocco/mariostoc.co/content/traininglog/20220313-ironman2022-24weeksout.md

 Run 35 minutes EASY

 ### NOTES
-Total Time: **0 Minutes** &nbsp; Swim: **2200m**
+Total Time: **105 Minutes** &nbsp;Swim: **2200m** &nbsp;Run: **5km**

 I was up at 0303 this morning; felt rested but that was way too early for a weekday (any day).
 Rode to and from the pool on the road bike and felt [the workout](javascript:flick('thu');) from last night.

 In the pool, I had a lot of focused time to work with.
-Lane congestion was a bit of an issue during the 300m reps but handled.
-Before the 100m cooldown, I got to chat briefly with Batuhan (he was just starting) about his upcoming trip to St. George.
+Lane congestion was a bit of an issue during the 300m reps but handled.  <!---->
+Before the 100m cooldown, I got to chat briefly with Batuhan (he was just starting his workout) about his upcoming trip to St. George.
 That break was long enough of a recovery that I finished the last 100m with maybe the best 100m that I've swam to date.
 1:43 that felt connected and effortless, at the end of a 2100m workout.
 I am pretty stoked.

+The run after work had me jog down to Carina's office where she pedalled beside me on the way home.
+It's a great way for us to talk after a long work week.

 <!---->
 ## SATURDAY MAR 19